Skip to content

 Git Deploys

 Using git and continuous deployment is our recommended way to deploy to our serverless platform.
 It gives you the most seamless and consistent experience.
-Currently, git deploys are designed to work with GitHub, GitLab and Bitbucket.
+Git deploys work with GitHub, GitLab, and Bitbucket - you can connect your account directly from the Webslice Console for a streamlined setup, or configure deploy keys and webhooks manually for self-hosted providers.

 Connecting Your Repository